slfritchie/msgdropsim/README.md

 Wouldn't it be great if you could:

-* pick up a distributed algorithms textbook (Nancy Lynch's is my favorite) or research paper or a crazy idea scribbled in a notebook for some message passing protocol, then...
+* pick up a distributed algorithms textbook (Nancy Lynch's is my favorite) or a research paper or a crazy idea scribbled in a notebook for some message passing protocol, then...
 * write a small amount of code to implement the algorithm, then...
 * run a simulator to tell you if it works?